sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 so that you can search your code and not just popular projects, so stay tuned!
 In the meantime, you can find an all-in-one config for replacing the patterns on your local machine at [comby-tools/go-patterns](https://github.com/comby-tools/go-patterns).
-If you want to make large scale, org-wide changes, talk to us about [campaigns](https://docs.sourcegraph.com/campaigns).
+If you want to make large scale, org-wide changes, talk to us about [Batch Changes](https://docs.sourcegraph.com/campaigns).
 And if you find code checking valuable and want to learn more about our work at Sourcegraph, reach us at
 <feedback@sourcegraph.com>.
 Happy searching!